 Furthermore, the Galaxy S10 will support both Ether and Ethereum tokens, but not Bitcoin, the original cryptocurrency.

-The release of the Galaxy S10 is a huge leap in terms of mainstream adoption of Ethereum.
+The release of the Galaxy S10 is a massive leap in terms of mainstream adoption of Ethereum.

 The most explicit blockchain feature of the Galaxy S10 is their “Blockchain Keystore” app, which allows for features such as crypto payments and transfers, secure crypto storage, and digital signatures.